bmeck/understudy/readme.md

 }
 actor.before('load:plugins', beforeHandler);
 actor.after('load:plugins', afterHandler);
-actor.perform('load:plugins', config, function (err, config) {
+actor.perform('load:plugins', config, function (config, next) {
   // start up app
   // ...
-  // when this function returns if there is not an err, invoke the `after` functions with the arguments actor.before.remove('load:plugins', beforeHandler);
+  // Config is loaded
+  // ...
+  // Do some other async thing
+  // ...
+  // These arguments are passed to the after hooks unless short-circuited by an
+  // error here
+  next(null, config)
+}, function (err) {
+  // Handle all errors and continue!
 });
 ```